prycerz/prycerz/README.md

 - 👯 I’m looking to collaborate on doing my Kotlin Android Studio App
 - 🤔 I’m looking for help with calculus
 - 💬 Ask me about nothing
-- 📫 How to reach me: no, you can't
+- 📫 How to reach me:
+- prycerz005@gmail.com
+- prycerz@student.agh.edu.pl
+-
 - ⚡ Fun fact: I like pancakes